Jobs @ SCC

 Work is primarily in an office/school environment.
 Noise levels usually are moderate.

-REQUIRED DOCUMENTS: Cover Letter, Resume, Official Transcript(s), Letters of Recommendation
+REQUIRED DOCUMENTS: Cover Letter, Resume, Transcript(s), Letters of Recommendation

-Shawnee Community College is a comprehensive institution which places primary focus on excellence in teaching and learning.
-Faculty members are expected to demonstrate and maintain competence in their...
+SUMMARY Shawnee Community College is a comprehensive institution which places primary focus on excellence in teaching and learning.
+Faculty members are expected to demonstrate and maintain competence ...

 Dual Credit